AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 The [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) model is [available for download](product-comments-nosql-wb-v2.json).
 NoSQL Workbench is a **great** tool, try it out if you haven't already.

-_Comments and corrections are welcome._
+_Comments and corrections are welcome.
+I am working on making the diagrams exported from NoSQL Workbench more accessible._